Two Weeks Is Not Enough

 I’ve been paragliding in India, Nepal, Thailand, Indonesia, Colombia, Peru and Chile.
 I even took part in the Indonesian National Paragliding competition and came fourth in my class!

-Having learned to dive with Thresher Shark Divers on Malapascua, I’ve now explored wrecks and reefs in the Philippines, Indonesia, Borneo, Malaysia, Mexico, Guatemala, Belize and Honduras.
-Later this trip I'll be diving the Galapagos.
+Having learned to dive with Thresher Shark Divers on Malapascua, I’ve now explored wrecks and reefs in the Philippines, Indonesia, Borneo, Malaysia, Mexico, Guatemala, Belize, Honduras and the Galapagos Islands.
+I went back to Malapascua, qualified as a tech diver to 50m, then spent two weeks diving wrecks in Truuk.

 I’ve eaten dog, snake, camel, donkey, armadillo, cuy (guinea pig), alpaca, lama and ostrich.
 I’ve also discovered that China has the best cuisine in the world, but only in China.
 If you eat in a Cantonese restaurant in England, you have no idea what proper Chinese food tastes like!
 The second best cuisine would be Indian.

 Since I’ve been travelling, I’ve published several travel stories and sold lots of travel, architectural, landscape and underwater photos.
-I’ve produced two books of travel photos, and I’m in the process of putting two more together.
-I've also written a book of short travel stories, and will have enough for a second book at the end of my current trip.
+I’ve produced two books of travel photos, and a book of short travel stories.

 So what would be the very best of all the highlights?
 The historical sights?
 The breathtaking landscapes?
 The trekking, diving, paragliding?
 The food?
 Actually, it’s none of the above.